Suspect in fatal shooting of 2 Israeli Embassy staff in D.C. wasn't on police's radar. Here is what we know.

 The suspect in the fatal shooting of 2 Israeli Embassy employees outside the Capital Jewish Museum in Washington, D.C., on Wednesday night has been identified as 30-year-old Elias Rodriguez of Chicago.

 Israel's foreign ministry identified the victims as Yaron Lischinsky and Sarah Lynn Milgrim.
-The woman was an American and the man was Israeli, former Israeli Ambassador to the U.S. Mike Herzog told Israeli Army Radio, according to The Associated Press.
-Leiter said they were "gunned down ... in the name of Free Palestine."
+Milgrim was an American who grew up in the Kansas City area, graduated from the University of Kansas and earned a master's degree at American University, her father said.
+Former Israeli Ambassador to the U.S. Mike Herzog said Lischinsky was an Israeli citizen.

 Metropolitan Police Chief Pamela A. Smith said authorities believe the shooting was committed by a single suspect who is now in custody.